 In the new issue of Gotham magazine, Joe Jonas opens up about life after the Jonas Brothers, shooting a music video with model Ashley Graham, and finding his own voice.

-NEW YORK: Gotham magazine will celebrate its winter issue on Saturday with a brunch at the Arabelle Restaurant in theHotel Plaza Athenée.
+Gotham magazine will celebrate its winter issue on Saturday with a brunch at the Arabelle Restaurant in theHotel Plaza Athenée.
 Celebrating cover model Sandra Lee, the brunch will be followed by a ribbon-cutting for the 29th annual Miracle on Madison Avenue event, which benefits the Society of Memorial Sloan Kettering Cancer Center.

 After being a leading lady for almost two decades, Kate Winslet is ready to move her career in a new direction.
 The Steve Jobs star, who turned 40 on Oct.
 5, is Gotham’s November cover girl, and she told the magazine that she’s looking forward to taking on roles that allow her to not only stretch her acting ability but also represent strong women.